Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 [Azure Batch](https://pypi.python.org/pypi/azure-batch) and
 [Azure Storage](https://pypi.python.org/pypi/azure-storage) python packages.
-Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip install --user -r requirements.txt` (or via `pip3` for python3).
+Installation can be performed using the [requirements.txt](../requirements.txt) file via the command `pip install --upgrade --user -r requirements.txt` (or via `pip3` for python3).
 If `pip` is not installed on your system, please continue reading below.

 Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and python development libraries to be installed due to the